UNDERSTANDING SHAKESPEARE

 Traci Thomas

 Traci Thomas is the creator and host of the critically acclaimed literary podcast, The Stacks.
 She is a passionate champion of books and a deeply curious interviewer.
-Traci is a monthly contributor on NPR’s Here & Now, a columnist for shereads.com, the creator of the LAist live literary series, One for the Books.
+Traci is a monthly contributor on NPR’s Here & Now, a columnist for shereads.com, and the creator of the LAist live literary series, One for the Books.
 She also hosts and moderates literary events, book festivals, and author talks nationwide.
-Traci’s substack, Unstacked, is a place where she dives deeper into books, and also discusses topics outside the literary world like pop culture, sports, politics, and more.
+Traci’s Substack, Unstacked, is a place where she dives deeper into books and discusses topics outside the literary world, including pop culture, sports, politics, and more.